msantos/pseudocron/README.md

     No setuid binaries or processes running as root.

-	pseudocron operations are sandboxed.
+	pseudocron operations are restricted.
 It cannot open files or sockets or signal processes.
 The only ways pseudocron can interact with other processes is via stdin/stdout/stderr and the process exit value.